 Find out your responsibilities as a homeowner or occupier and who to contact if you experience a problem with a public drain or sewer.

 Homeowners and occupiers are generally responsible for their property's drains, up to the property boundary.
-Your home insurance may cover you for some drainage problems.
+Your home insurance may cover you for some drainage problems, double-check this.

-Public and private sewers are the responsibility of waste and sewerage companies – not private homeowners or occupiers.
+Public and private sewers are the responsibility of waste and sewerage companies and not private homeowners or occupiers.
 You should contact your water company if you encounter a problem.

 If a neighbour's drain is overflowing and the water has leaked into your home, contact your local council who'll advise you on what action to take.